Tuesday, June 25, 2013

 Here is a close up shot of that small Sycamore from the above photo.
 While I thought the whole thing was kool, I also knew I couldn't keep the plant where it was and I didn't want anymore California Sycamore in that yard.
 But I knew my sister in Lakeside had a large piece of land off of Moreno on San Vicente Road.
 In fact, her property line runs right at the old creek bottom which was dammed upstream almost a century ago.
 San Vicente Reservoir.
 So I took a five gallon orange Home Depot plastic pail and hauled it over from El Cajon to her property while she was evidently at the Colorado River.
 Interestingly many Sycamores have volunteered on my mum's property since this time.

 Okay, here is what I did and didn't do.
 In the old days I'd use some type of Vitamin B-1 transplant shock magical elixir sold at most local Landscape and home garden centers.
 My favourite which said it had rooting hormones and vitamin B-1 which roots supposedly loved was called - Super Thrive Actually it truly does work in some applications IF you follow instructions of just a couple drops to a gallon.
 But like most folks, the flawed thinking of "If a little works, more must be better".
 No it doesn't, not that it necessarily hurts anything, it's just that the plant does simply nothing as far as growth.
 In fact sometimes I'd notice the plant would stay stuck in neutral and go nowhere until the next growing season.
 My favourite choice now is MycoApply from Mycorrhizal Applications Inc. You may remember I wrote about this earlier with my Mum's volunteer Pecan Tree which was going nowhere until I inoculated it with Ecto-Mycorrhizal spores.
 I've never had a failure and I no longer have spent money on commercial chemical transplant Shock prevention liquids.
-One of the other things I did after planting and inoculation was to place the Home Deport five gallon pail over the plant after I left the well water run in the planting basin for a good thirty minutes, to create a humid atmosphere and prevent direct sunlight which I thought would most certainly desiccate the leaves.
+One of the other things I did after planting and inoculation was to place the Home Deport five gallon pail over the plant after I left the well water run in the planting basin for a good thirty minutes, to create a humid atmosphere and prevent direct sunlight which I thought would most certainly desiccate the leaves and rapidly kill the tree.

 Okay, so planting was on Friday in that intense heat and when I came back through Lakeside on my way back home, I stopped by on Tuesday to check on the health of the plant.
 Actually, I was pleasantly surprised to find only two top leases burned or dried out.
 The leaves under those were still healthy and green and the hard stem was in great shape.
 I knew that the plant would revive in no time at all.
 After all, it's a riparian plant and with enough water, anything is possible.